India v England ODI series: With little at stake, two top teams can fine-tune white-ball prowess

 Well, here we are in March 2021 and that sentiment feels largely relevant.
 A spot in the World Test Championship has been earned, a rollercoaster T20I series is done, and an IPL season is just over a fortnight away.

-So when the Indian team takes on world champion England in the three-match ODI series, you could forgive them both for thinking this is more of an opportunity to fine-tune their white-ball prowess more than winning or losing.
+So when the Indian team takes on world champions England in the three-match ODI series, you could forgive both sides for thinking this is more of an opportunity to fine-tune their white-ball prowess more than winning or losing.

 Make no mistake, both squads are quite strong despite missing some star names.
 And there is plenty riding on it for a few individuals too.